 \section{Practical Issues}

-One of the underpinning assumptions of CSA is that each packet replica is equipped with pointers to the slots containing other replicas transmitted by the same user.
+One of the underpinning assumptions of CSA is that each replica is equipped with pointers to the slots containing other replicas transmitted by the same user.
 However, in practice, it is neither trivial to make the pointers nor the cost of sending many pointers is negligible.
-A more elegant approach to address this issue is to embed in each replica a user-specific seed of a pseudorandom generator, that is known both to the users and the BS.
-Once a replica is resolved, the BS can use the knowledge of the generator and the obtained seed to determine all the slots in which the other replicas occur.
+A more elegant approach to address this issue is to embed in each replica a user-specific seed of a pseudorandom generator known both to the user and the BS.
+Once a replica is resolved, the BS can use the knowledge of the generator and the obtained seed to determine all the slots containing the other replicas.

-Another important practical issue is the estimation of the number of active users in a given contention period.
-In order to attain the optimal performance, knowledge of number of active users $N_{\mathsf a}$ is required both in the framed and frameless variants of CSA.
+Another important practical issue is the estimation of the number of active users in a contention period $N_{\mathsf a}$, which is usually a priori not known and may vary over time, and which is required both in the framed and frameless variants of CSA in order to attain the optimal performance.
 Specifically, in framed CSA the knowledge of $N_{\mathsf a}$ should be used to dynamically adapt the duration of the contention period size $M$, in order to guarantee a constant logical load and thus a constant throughput.
 In frameless CSA, both the optimal slot-access probabilities and the termination criterion depend on $N_{\mathsf a}$ \cite{SP2013}.
-The number of active users in wireless access systems is usually a priori not known and it varies over time, hence its estimate has to be obtained for optimal operation.
-A variety of estimating algorithms that could be implemented in framed scenarios have been proposed in literature, c.f. \cite{KN2006,Z2012}.
-Moreover, an efficient estimation algorithm specifically tailored for frameless version of the scheme was proposed in \cite{STPP2013}.
+An efficient estimation algorithm specifically tailored for frameless version of the scheme was proposed in \cite{STPP2013}.